-Source: Washington County Department of Business Development (1) Estimates based on company announcements.
+Source: Washington County Department of Business Development

-(1) Estimates based on company announcements.
+(1) Estimates based on company announcements

 Business Parks and Sites

 Through the DBD, the County promotes the development of both private and non-profit business parks and sites.
 The County also successfully obtains financing for necessary infrastructure through various State and federal agencies to support these developments as locations for new and expanding businesses.
 The County offers prospective businesses a selection of sites in planned industrial/business parks, which include: